SpikeHimself/XPortal/XPortal/PrePackage/README.md

 * `X` / `Square` - Show the contents of the dropdown

 * `D-Pad Up` / `D-Pad Down` - Select the previous / next item in the dropdown

-#### Multiplayer

-XPortal has been built with multiplayer support at its core.
-This does require all players on the server to run the same version of XPortal.
-If you play on a dedicated server, that too needs to have same version of XPortal installed.

 ## Installation instructions